Hong Kong adjourns trial of Macau junket boss until March

-HONG KONG (Reuters) - A Hong Kong court on Thursday adjourned until March the trial of a Macau junket operator who faces three charges of laundering HK$1.8 billion ($232 million) through accounts in the financial centre.
+HONG KONG, Sept 24 (Reuters) - A Hong Kong court on Thursday adjourned until March the trial of a Macau junket operator who faces three charges of laundering HK$1.8 billion ($232 million) through accounts in the financial centre.

 Junket operators in Macau, the world’s largest casino hub, have come under increased scrutiny as President Xi Jinping’s anti-corruption campaign targets the flight of illicit capital from China.